Cal Poly professor warns students to be wary of police officers

 When several thousand police gathered on the Cal Poly campus to honor a murdered San Luis Obispo police officer and university alum, Cal Poly students got a warning to be careful.

-The widely shared on social media notice from either ethnic studies Chair Jenell Navarro or her husband, professor Jose Navarro, a member of the department faculty, told students that officers would be in SLO.
+The widely shared on social media notice from either ethnic studies Chair Jenell Navarro or her husband professor Jose Navarro, a member of the department faculty, told students that officers would be in SLO.
 It’s not clear who authored the email.
 Neither responded to emailed questions about the notice.

 “I have learned that there will be anywhere from 2,000-3,000 police officers on campus in attendance of this service,” the warning to students says.
 “It is likely they will be downtown or in other spaces in SLO throughout the day.”